redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 preserve "the purity of Leninist principles," evidently threatened by any thinking brain, and proclaimed, in a first combative editorial: "We were, are, and shall be, hard as a rock."
-Official instructions, whispered from the highest to the lowest in the hierarchy Of secretaries, suggested ways of showing zeal at the expense Of the Opposition.
+Official instructions, whispered from the highest to the lowest in the hierarchy of secretaries, suggested ways of showing zeal at the expense of the Opposition.
 Omission of Trotsky's name from a list of the honorary presidents of a meeting, the removal of his portrait from an office, denunciation on all occasions of his "errors" or "bourgeois heresies,"